More "Senior" (F1)

 this car was an ex-Rod Falding motor.
 Can

-you squeeze an American V-8 motor into a Mini?
+you squeeze a big American V-8 motor into a Mini?
 Yes, and still leave

 room for Rog Taylor in